microsoft/botbuilder-js/libraries/botbuilder/tests/teams/integrationBot/README.md

   - **Validate**: A message should be posted to the group chat with "Member Removed" message.

 - Adaptive card "1"
+  - Works in personal, group chat and teams

   - On a Teams channel or General channel with the bot installed, type "@IntegrationBot1".
 The "1" is the command sent to the bot.